QuentinRa/blog.quentinra.dev/special/web/parts/workflow.md

-# workflow
+# Workflow

 [Go back](..)

-## Simple HTML/CSS/JS Only project
+## Simple HTML-CSS-JS-only project

-If you are making a simple HTML/CSS/JS project, then the usual workflow is
+If you are making an HTML-CSS-JS-only project, then the usual workflow is

 ```bash